YeeticusFinch/Fancy-Game-2-HHS-Boogaloo/README.md

 That second image will only show up if the player is playing as Claire and uses the meme ability Two attack classes have already been programmed: Projectile and Laser Finally go into the map class and add your new enemy to the switch statement under the same case number as the ID

+Don’t forget to draw the projectiles in your new enemy subclass and delete them after a certain amount of time (reduce lag)

 If you want to create a new playable character, the steps are very similar to those of the enemies, but you are going to need to program 3 power ups.
 For each power up icon, upload it under the name “h”+PlayerID+“m”+PowerUpId+”.png” (ex: “h3m0” is carl’s Unicycle)